Stewards of Eden

 Sandra L. Richter cares about the Bible.
 She also cares about the environment.
 Using her expertise in ancient Israelite society and economy as well as in biblical theology, she walks readers through passages familiar and not-so-familiar, showing how significant environmental theology is in the Bible's witness.
 She then calls Christians to apply that message to today's environmental concerns.

 Richter is a master Bible scholar.
 Each chapter in this timely book draws out a biblical mandate about care for the land, for domestic and wild animals, for people at the margins, and more.
 She is also a master storyteller.
-Well informed on the most significant challenges to present-day environmental stewardship, Richter includes case studies connecting modern day examples and Scripture.
+Well informed on the most significant challenges to present-day environmental stewardship, Richter includes case studies connecting the biblical mandates to modern day issues.

-Though current political values may tempt readers to separate or even polarize Christian faith and ecological concerns, Richter urges us to be driven by God's values instead.
+Though current political values may tempt readers to separate or even polarize Christian faith and ecological concerns, in this short, accessible book Richter urges us to be driven by God's values instead.

 "No newcomer to serious biblical thinking about the environment, Sandra Richter is a learned and seasoned interpreter of the Scriptures.
 Her vision begins with Scripture, the overarching story of redemption, stressing the grand themes of the Christian faith.
 She brings into focus how care for our broken world occupies a vital place in robust biblical faith and discipleship.
 Bringing God's living Word into contact with his hurting world, she issues a call that every follower of Christ will need to take seriously."